JanssenProject/jans/docs/janssen-server/auth-server/endpoints/end-session.md

 This script can be used to customize the HTML response generated from end session endpoint.

+## Difference with Global Token Revocation

+The End Session endpoint is used to terminate a user's session from a single application (log out), while the Global Token Revocation endpoint (`/global-token-revocation`) is used to invalidate all of a user's sessions and tokens across all applications.
+This is a more forceful measure that ensures all access is revoked, which is useful in situations where a user's account may have been compromised.

+For more details, see [Global Token Revocation](global-token-revocation.md).

 ## Want to contribute?

 If you have content you'd like to contribute to this page, you can get started with our [Contribution guide](https://docs.jans.io/head/CONTRIBUTING/).